sgraden/vpc/example-code.md

 ```
 {: codeblock}

-## Choose a Flavor and Image for your Server
+## Choose a Flavor and Image for your Virtual Server Instance

-Run the APIs to list all flavor and images available for your server, and choose a combination.
+Run the APIs to list all flavor and images available for your virtual server instance, and choose a combination.

 ```
 curl $rias_endpoint/v1/flavors -H "X-Auth-Token:$iam_token"